Congestion Control for Spraying with Congested Paths: Throughput collapse theorems

-\end{theorem} \bpo DCTCP uses both packet loss and ECN as congestion signals.
+\bp[Proof of \cref{dctcp theorem}] DCTCP uses both packet loss and ECN as congestion signals.
 If \textit{(i)}~ECN marking is not activated, its behavior is identical to TCP.
 Else, \textit{(ii)}~in addition to the reordering-driven window reductions we will have ECN-driven window reductions, yielding even worse performance. \ep

-\T{Swift model.} For this model of Swift~\cite{swift}, we assume that there is no endpoint congestion, that $\Tshort<\targdel$ and that we don't reach pacing (\ie $cwnd \geq 1$). \begin{theorem}[Swift] Under the stated assumptions, the throughput of a single Swift flow is

-\end{theorem} \bpo The Swift loss recovery is based on two main mechanisms: selective ACK (SACK) for fast recovery, and a retransmission timeout (RTO).
+\T{Swift model.} For this model of Swift~\cite{swift}, we assume that there is no endpoint congestion, that $\Tshort<\targdel$\new{, $\Tlong<2\Tshort$} and that we don't reach pacing (\ie $cwnd \geq 1$). \bp[Proof of \cref{original swift theorem}] The Swift loss recovery is based on two main mechanisms: selective ACK (SACK) for fast recovery, and a retransmission timeout (RTO).
 SACK is implemented using a sequence number bitmap.
 When a packet is detected as lost via a hole in the bitmap, it is retransmitted, and the congestion window is reduced multiplicatively by $1-\mm$ (where $\mm$ stands for $ max\_mdf$).
 Thus, every packet traversing a long path will cause reordering, creating a hole in the SACK bitmap, causing a cwnd reduction.
 It effectively creates a periodic sawtooth pattern with an additive increase (AI) parameter $ai$ per entire cwnd, multiplicative decrease (MD) parameter $1-\mm$, and a cycle of $n=1/\problong$ packets.
 Let the maximum value of the cwnd be $W$ packets.
 The minimal value after a decrease is $W(1-\mm)$.
 The time for an entire cycle will be $\Delta =\frac{W\cdot \mm}{ai}$ RTTs, \ie $\Delta=\frac{W\mm}{ai}\Tshort$\, sec.
 Thus the total data delivered is the area under the sawtooth,

 This total cycle data also equals $\frac{1}{\problong}$ by definition.
-Therefore we get $ W = \sqrt\frac{ai}{\problong\cdot(1-\frac{1}{2}\mm)\cdot\mm} $ Since the throughput is the ratio of the cycle data by $\Delta$, combining with the formula of $\Delta$ yields the result. \ep
+Therefore we get $ W = \sqrt\frac{ai}{\problong\cdot(1-\frac{1}{2}\mm)\cdot\mm} $.
+Since the throughput is the ratio of the cycle data by $\Delta$, combining with the formula of $\Delta$ yields the result. \ep